DJDanl/cpp-docs.pt-br/docs/parallel/concrt/reference/multi-link-registry-class.md

 ### <a name="parameters"></a>Parâmetros
  `_Link`
- Um ponteiro para um bloco que deve ser procurado no `multi_link_registry` objeto.
+ Um ponteiro para um bloco a ser procurado no `multi_link_registry` objeto.

 ### <a name="return-value"></a>Valor de retorno
- `true`Se o bloco especificado foi encontrado, `false` caso contrário.
+ `true`Se o bloco especificado for encontrado, `false` caso contrário.

 ##  <a name="count"></a>Contagem